leon196/Choupichoup/README.md

 From the many constraints, I've first choose :
 >\#9 The Quiet Game: the game doesn't contains any text/voice (that includes title screen and instructions)

-And when it was time to make a game, I've to make it a toy :
+And when it was time to make a game, I've made a toy :
 >\#10 Calvinball: the players fix the rules of the game themselves

 ### From a toy to a game